RossAdams/microsoft-graph-docs/api-reference/beta/api/connectorgroup_post_connectorgroups.md

-# Create connectorGroup
+# Create connectorGroups

-Use this API to create a new connectorGroup.
+Use this API to create a new connectorGroups.
 ### Prerequisites
 The following **scopes** are required to execute this API: *Directory.ReadWrite.All Or Directory.AccessAsUser.All*
 ### HTTP request